-Replace that store-bought processed block of orange “cheese” with this creamy, flavorful nacho cheese sauce that is actually more vegetables than it is cheese.
+Replace that store-bought processed block of orange “cheese” with this creamy, flavorful Healthy Nacho (Butternut Squash) Cheese Sauce that is actually more vegetables than it is cheese.
 Read on for all the secrets of how to eat butternut squash in the most delicious way possible!

 If consumption of vegetables doubles or triples the amount of cheese, you can eat 50% more.
 Right?
 Are we in agreement?